Air Algérie Flight 5017: Tribute

-On July 24, 2018, on the fourth anniversary of the crash of Air Algérie flight 5017, a commemorative stele was inaugurated in Ouagadougou, Burkina Faso, in tribute to the 116 victims of the tragedy.
-The ceremony took place in the presence of then President Roch Marc Christian Kaboré, who unveiled the stele and planted a tree in memory of those lost.
-The aim of this initiative is to provide families with a place of remembrance, and to perpetuate the memory of those lost in the accident.
+On July 24, 2018, on the fourth anniversary of the crash of Air Algérie flight 5017, a memorial was inaugurated in Ouagadougou, Burkina Faso, in tribute to the 116 victims of the tragedy.
+The ceremony was attended by then President Roch Marc Christian Kaboré, and then mayor of Ouagadougou Armand Béouindé.
+Another was installed near the crash site in Mali.

 In Burkina Faso, the Association des Familles des Victimes du Crash (AFAVIC) continues to commemorate the tragedy.
 In July 2023 and again in July 2024, on the tenth anniversary of the accident, AFAVIC expressed its sorrow and remembrance in a press release, although the planned commemorative activities were postponed.
 The association also appealed to customary and religious authorities for the eternal repose of the deceased.

+Victims' associations

+The French association AH5017-Ensemble groups the families of the French victims.
+Its president, Suzanne Aillot, stated at the opening of the trial in March 2026 that she hoped the proceedings would allow "the results of the expert reports, the investigations, and the instruction" to be presented in open court, adding that she hoped "the truth will emerge" so as to "identify the responsibilities of each party."
+The association maintains a documented legal case archive at the memorial website ah5017.com.

+The Burkinabé association AFAVIC (Association des Familles des Victimes du Crash) represents the families of the 28 Burkinabé victims.
+Its president, Maître Halidou Ouédraogo, stated at the opening of the trial that "the tragedy remains intimate and painful" twelve years on, and that Burkinabé families would follow the proceedings through the press due to a lack of resources to ensure representation in Paris.
+He also declared: "We no longer want Africa to become a dumping ground where planes in poor condition are sent."